 5. Get Out and Talk to People

-Lastly, try talking to people, both locals, and other solo travelers.
+Lastly, try talking to people, both locals and other solo travelers.
 It is an excellent way to meet new people and learn about different cultures.
-This is made so much easier if you have learned some of the local lingo of your destinations.
+This is much easier if you have learned some of the local dialects of your destinations.

 See Related: Winter Travel Tips for Visiting Europe

 Solo traveling is traveling on your terms and conditions.
 It means you can change your plans whenever you like, without any stress, as you are alone on the trip.

 Solo travelers do things at their own pace.
 For instance, there is no one to tend to, please or appease, and no one to snub your ideas or ask why you change your plan at the very last minute.
 Now, that’s freedom!